intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ---
-title: "Report from the IAB Workshop on the Next Era of Network Management Operations"
+title: "Report from the IAB Workshop on the Next Era of Network Management Operations (NEMOPS)"
 abbrev: "NEMOPS Workshop Report"
 category: info